 Victim of stalking: an individual against whom stalking has been threatened or committed as described in ORS 163.732; or any other person who has suffered financial, social, psychological, or physical harm as a result of a stalking committed against the victim, including a member of the victim’s immediate family; or an individual who has obtained a court’s stalking protective order or a temporary court’s stalking protective order under ORS 30.866.
 In no event will the alleged perpetrator of stalking be considered a victim for the purposes of this policy.

-Immediate family: spouse, domestic partner, father, mother, sibling, child, stepchild, grandparent, or any person who had the same primary residence as the victim at the time of the domestic violence, harassment, sexual assault or stalking.
+Immediate family: spouse, domestic partner, father, mother, sibling, child, stepchild, grandparent, or any person who had the same primary residence as the victim at the time of the domestic violence, harassment, sexual assault, bias or stalking.

 Protective order: an order authorized by ORS 30.866, 107.095(1)(c), 107.700 to 107.735, 124.005 to 124.040 or 163.730 to 163.750 or any other order that restrains an individual from contact with an eligible employee or the employee’s minor child or dependent.

-Victim services provider: prosecutor-based victim assistance program or a nonprofit program offering safety planning, counseling, support, or advocacy related to domestic violence, harassment, sexual assault or stalking.
+Victim services provider: prosecutor-based victim assistance program or a nonprofit program offering safety planning, counseling, support, or advocacy related to domestic violence, harassment, sexual assault, bias or stalking.

 POLICY

-An agency director must administer this policy as the agency’s policy to address the workplace effects of domestic violence, harassment, sexual assault and stalking.
+An agency director must administer this policy as the agency’s policy to address the workplace effects of domestic violence, harassment, sexual assault, bias and stalking.

 Mandated Posting and Notification Requirements: